Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 ## Step 10: Verify JWTs sent by the client and add the `user` to the Express `request` object

-Remember how **passport** added the logged in `user` object to Express' `request` (req) object?

-We want some of that!

-We've been sending the JWT in an `Authorization` header when requesting scores.
+We're sending the JWT in an `Authorization` header when requesting scores.

-The token we've been sending already contains the user's info that we can attach to the `req` object - we won't have to hit the database!
+The token already contains the user's info we can attach to the `req` object - we won't have to hit the database!
 No session, no querying the database - that's scalability!

-> Note, although we will have `req.user` like when we used **passport**, this `user` property will **not** be an actual Mongoose document, it's just a plain JS object that we're grabbing from the token.
+> Note, this `user` property will **not** be an actual Mongoose document, it's just a plain JS object that we're grabbing from the token.
 This is very lightweight and performant.
 However, if you need to perform any CRUD on an actual document for the logged in user, you will have to query the DB to obtain the user document first using `req.user._id` provided by the token.

 <br>